Do Vegans Need to Supplement? Our Verdict

 Calcium

 Calcium is vital for strong bones and teeth, and it is found in plant-based sources like kale, bok choy, and fortified plant milks.
-However, like iron, the body may not absorb calcium from plant-based sources as easily as from animal sources.
+Absorption varies significantly by source — kale, bok choy, and fortified milks offer calcium with bioavailability comparable to dairy, while high-oxalate greens like spinach are much less efficient.
+If your diet leans heavily on the latter, you may need to be more deliberate about your calcium sources.

 Omega-3 fatty acids